patrickthecreator/open-space-lunar-projekt-template-webapp/README.md

 - Create a new openshift project
 - Go to developer and go to add page
 - Select From Dockerfile
-- Choose like in the screenshot shown
+- Fill the textbox settings like the screenshot shown below

 ![Screenshot1](images/ScreenshotImportDockerfile.png)

 - Select Secure Route and configure like in the screenshot and create your Pod

 ![Screenshot2](images/ScreenshotSecureRoute.png)